willfleury/willfleury.github.io/_posts/machine-learning/2017-09-01-short-term-forceasting-lstm.md

 {% include image.html img="/assets/images/machine-learning/forecasting_image_0.png" %}

 ### Critique

-One very important property we are missing for our predictions, is the confidence or model has in that prediction - aka credible intervals.
+One very important property we are missing for our predictions, is the confidence our model has in a given prediction - aka credible interval.
 We can actually extend this model and add a Mixture Density Network ([MDN](http://edwardlib.org/tutorials/mixture-density-network)) as the final layer in the network.
 MDNs are very useful when combined with neural networks, where the outputs of the neural network are the parameters of the mixture model, rather than direct prediction of the data label.
 So for each input, you would have a set of mean parameters, a set of standard deviation parameters, and a set of probabilities that the output point would fall into those gaussian distributions ([taken from](http://blog.otoro.net/2015/06/14/mixture-density-networks/)).
+In a follow up post we will extend our model with an MDN.

+Another critique is that we don't do any feature engineering at all.
+While one of the stated benefits of deep learning in general is its inherent ability to extract latent features, it would be beneficial at least to test out some standard forecasting features such as trend strenghts etc. They may or may not improve the result.
+Another interesting idea which Uber recently published about their use of LSTMs for forecasting was to use a separate LSTM autoencoder network to create additional features as input to the LSTM model for prediction.
+See their article [here](https://eng.uber.com/neural-networks/).
+This is very easy to achieve with Keras.